Up to 50% off sofas & mattresses — limited‑time deals.

 What Is a Daybed Sofa?

-If your guest room doubles as an office, your studio apartment has one “main wall” for everything, or you’re tired of sleeper sofas that feel lumpy, a daybed sofa can be the simpler middle ground.
-It reads like a sofa in daylight, but behaves like a bed on demand.
-This guide defines the term, compares it to sleeper sofas and futons, then covers sizing, comfort, and buying checks.
+If your guest room also works as an office, your studio has one main wall doing all the work, or you're done with sleeper sofas that feel lumpy at night, a daybed sofa can be a cleaner middle ground.
+It looks like a sofa during the day but gives you a real sleep surface when you need one.
+This guide defines the term, compares it with sleeper sofas and futons, and covers sizing, comfort, and the buying checks that matter most.

-Daybed sofa summary: the quick definition and decision guide
+Daybed sofa summary: quick definition and decision guide

-• Not the same as: a sleeper sofa (hidden folding bed), or a futon (folding cushion mattress).
+• Not the same as: a sleeper sofa with a hidden bed inside the frame, or a futon that folds flat.

-• Buy if you want: easier bedding, fewer moving parts, and a bed surface you can upgrade with a better mattress.
+• Buy if you want: easier bedding, fewer moving parts, and the option to upgrade the mattress later.

 Common daybed sofa mistakes, misconceptions, and avoidable risks